 Our Enrichment Programs

 This annual symposium supported by the MNORC promotes the discussion of innovative research related to obesity, nutrition, and metabolomics and connects investigators throughout the University of Michigan and southeastern Michigan.
-In 2022 the symposium will be held in conjunction with the Caswell Diabetes Institute as CDI-MOD.
+In 2022 the symposium was held in conjunction with the Caswell Diabetes Institute as CDI-MOD.

 The MNORC provides opportunities to connect the nutrition and obesity research community at the University of Michigan through a variety of seminar series, clubs, and training opportunities.